top of page

 Syracuse is not only steeped in history, being a significant jewel of the ancient Greek world, but it’s also one of the most stunning places I’ve ever had the joy of visiting.
 Exploring the city is an absolute delight!
 Begin your journey in the narrow streets of the old city, Ortigia, where history comes alive.
 The local market was one of the best I seen not only in Sicult bit in Italy altogehter.

-Seeing "The Burial of Santa Lucia" in Syracuse was a highlight for us!
-(Update: the painting has been moved back to its original location at the Basilica di Santa Lucia al Sepolcro in Syracuse).
+Seeing The Burial of Santa Lucia in Syracuse was a real highlight for us, even if it has since been moved back to its original home at the Basilica di Santa Lucia al Sepolcro.

 Taormina